Stand Up with Minnesota

 BreakFree Suisse, SIT, SSP, Le Courrier, collectif AfroSwiss, Solidarités Tattes, Les Ecosocialistes

-Av. de Sainte-Clotilde 18BIS, 21h – 22h- Performance from Tufawon at La Jonquille
+Av. de Sainte-Clotilde 18BIS, 21h – 22h- Performance from Tufawon in showcase before the jam at La Jonquille

-24th of April - AGM of SNB in Bern
+24th of April - AGM of SNB - BERN

 Shared gathering